Laravel

 }

-Q6: How to extend Cache::touch() method with TTL in Laravel 13?
+Q5: How does the new Cache::touch() method work in Laravel 13?

 }